robertzk/super/README.md

 By using `super`, `base::source` will be selected if no other package has overwritten `source` -- otherwise, the `source` exported by the nearest package in the search path will be selected.

+**Note**: Obviously, the function that `super` selects needs to be commutative with the current function.
+If the attach order in the search path matters, there is no good solution as packages in general do not have control over their attachment order.
+In the above example, this is already somewhat apparent: if the function which caches the `source` call is called first, then "sourcing file" will only be printed once.
+On the other hand, if the first package is attached closer to global environment, then "sourcing file" will be printed even on cache hits.

 Installation
 ============